-Traditionally, manufacturers offered a “Manufacturer’s Suggested Retail Price” (MSRP) or sometimes referred to a Recommended Retail Price (RRP).
-This system allowed retailers to set prices.
-A television with an MSRP of $400 could be sold by a retailer at $300, with the retailer advertising this item at 25% discount.
-However, with a MAP policy, this is not possible.
+Traditionally, manufacturers offered a “Manufacturer’s Suggested Retail Price” (MSRP) or sometimes referred to as a Recommended Retail Price (RRP).
+Retailers were able to determine their own prices because of this approach.
+With a selling price of $300, a television with an MSRP of $400 may be advertised by the shop as a 25% savings.
+This, however, is not achievable with a MAP policy.

-As previously mentioned, MAP policies benefit all parties involved, including the brand owner, manufacturers, distributors and retailers.
-The advantages of implementing such a policy are clear.
+MAP policies benefit all parties involved, including the brand owner, manufacturers, distributors, and retailers.
+The advantages of implementing MAP pricing policy are clear.
 The benefits include:

-This form of price fall benefits neither retailer or reseller.
+This form of price fall benefits neither the retailer nor the authorized reseller.

-By agreeing upon a minimum advertised price at which a product can be sold, it sets a bottom limit to the price for all parties selling the item.
+Agreeing upon a minimum advertised price at which a product can be sold sets a bottom limit to the price for all parties selling the item.

-As part of a price war, many retailers choose to sell some key items for either almost zero profit or as loss-leaders, making a small loss on each sale.
-They do this to drive customer traffic to their store and sites, and to capitalize on accessory products such as cables, that have higher profit margins.
+As part of a price war, many retailers choose to sell some key items for either almost zero profit or as loss-leaders, making a slight loss on each sale.
+They do this to drive customer traffic to their store and sites and capitalize on accessory products such as cables that have higher profit margins.

-Again probably best embodied by GoPro and few other tech products, a MAP policy means can prevent suppliers from being outcompeted by their own partners.
-An enforced MAP policy means distributors and retailers can only offer a limited discount, meaning a supplier store or website can remain competitive.
+Again probably best embodied by GoPro and a few other tech products, a MAP policy can prevent suppliers from being outcompeted by their own partners.
+An enforced MAP pricing policy means distributors and retailers can only offer a limited discount, meaning a supplier store or website can remain competitive.